openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_files.rst

 Use File URLs to Reference Uploaded Files
 ********************************************

-After you upload a file, you can link to it from a component, from a course update, or in the course handouts, using the generated URLs on the **Files and Uploads** page.
-On the **Files & Uploads** page, the **URL** column lists the Studio URL and web URL for each file.
+After you upload a file, you can use the URLs listed for it on the **Files and Uploads** page.
+On the **Files & Uploads** page, the **URL** column lists a Studio URL and web URL for each file.

 * To link to the file or image from within a course (that is, from a component, a course update, or a course handout), use the Studio URL.
 You cannot use the web URL to link to a file or image from within your course.

+* To provide a link to the file or image from the LMS (such as in a bulk email message), use the web URL.

 * To provide a link to the file or image from outside the course, use the web URL.

 .. note:: If you lock a file, the web URL no longer works for external access